Healthcare reform in the United States: Malnutrition

 Some health plans have chosen to address some SDOH within their own means by establishing programs that directly deal with a single risk factor.
 Studies show that malnutrition can lead to higher costs of care and extended hospital states with the average hospital stay costing nearly $2,000 per day.
 Advocate Health Care, an accountable care organization in Chicago, Illinois, implemented a nutrition care program at four of its Chicago area hospitals, an initiative that resulted in more than $4.8 million in cost savings within 6 months due to shorter hospital states and lower readmission rates (reduced 30 day readmission rates by 27% and the average hospital stay by nearly two days).

 Trump administration efforts

-In 2016, Donald Trump was elected president on a platform that included a pledge to "repeal and replace" the Patient Protection and Affordable Care Act (commonly called the Affordable Care Act or Obamacare).
+In 2016, Donald Trump was elected president on a platform that included a pledge to "repeal and replace" the Affordable Care Act.
 Trump proposed the American Health Care Act (AHCA), which was drafted and passed by the House of Representatives in 2017 but did not pass the Senate.
 Had the AHCA become law, it would have returned insurance and healthcare to the market, leaving around 18 million Americans uninsured.

 Incentivizing health reimbursement arrangements is another goal.